bobthesponge10/ServerServer/README.md

 ## Server Server Guiding Guide

+### Quickstart
+In order to setup the ServerServer all that is required is to have a python 3 installation.
+Just download the code and it will run with the default config settings.
+With the default config settings, the ServerServer's ip will be 127.0.0.1 and it will not attempt to do any automated routing.

+All you need to do now is to create and start a server.
+To do this just use the "create_server" command and then the "start" command.
+For example to create and start a Minecraft server of the most recent version you would use these commands:

+    create_server Minecraft serverName

+    start Minecraft serverName

+Stopping the servers is simple.
+Just use the "stop" command:

+    stop Minecraft serverName

+To shutdown the Server Server just use the "shutdown" command:

+    shutdown

 ### Commands
 The main way to interact with the Server Server is through commands within its own console or by connecting to it through the client application.